jokey-smurf/SpellDensity/README.md

 this out there anyhow, as we know Blizzard loves to reintroduce old bugs.

 In the spirit of keeping this addon simple and lightweight, there is no UI for customization.
-However, one can edit the values at the top the SpellDensity.lua file, as illustrated below.
+However, one can edit the values at the top of the SpellDensity.lua file, as illustrated below.

 ```
 -- 1 - minimum, 2 - reduced, 3 - performance, 4 - full